Clustered Installation Overview

 The Services Box

 The first is a services box which contains the CircleCI frontend and all internal resources we use to store data and run the service.
-This machine should not be restarted, and should be backed up regularly using our backup and restore process.
+This machine should not be restarted, and should be backed up regularly using VM snapshots at a minimum.
 You should have DNS resolution point to this machine’s IP.

 |End Users||80, 443||HTTP/HTTPS Traffic|